joshlaidlaw/Pokedex/README.md

+## Pokémon Pokédex

+### Build & Serve instructions for Docker

+To build the docker image run:

+`docker build . -f .Dockerfile -t pokedex`

+To serve the iamge run:

+`docker run -d -p 8080:80 pokedex`

+The application will be available at `http://localhost:8000`

+---

 ## AgencyAnalytics Frontend React Challenge!

 Below are the pieces of technology that we have added into this repository for you with a little description.